 The emphasis of the course is to enable students to develop their technical skills in a range of disciplines whilst enhancing their knowledge and understanding of the context within which their emerging work is placed.
-Students initially focus on formal elements of the visual language experimenting and developing ideas through line, tone, colour, texture, composition and so on.
+Students initially focus on formal elements of the visual language, experimenting and developing ideas through line, tone, colour, texture, composition and so on.
 This eventually leads to a thematic project which should focus on the students personal interests.
 The theme is set by the teaching staff and where possible students are encouraged to look at the wider social, historical, cultural and political context surrounding their work.
 Students embarking on the A-level course should expect to be independent learners and follow much broader lines of enquiry making their own personal links between the work they produce and the world around them.
 A-level students will build on the ideas and techniques developed during Year 12 and produce work of ever greater depth.
 This coursework element is accompanied by a personal study consisting of between 1000 and 3000 words.
 The study focuses on links between work produced by the student and that of a range of other art practitioners.

 Art encourages personal creativity and freedom to explore ideas.
 Art teaches lateral thinking, problem solving, observational and analytical skills.
 Art helps students understand the visual world within which we live in.
-Art enables students to express ideas, thoughts and feelings Art helps students analyse and interpret the wider context within which their work is placed.
+Art enables students to express ideas, thoughts and feelings.
+Art helps students analyse and interpret the wider context within which their work is placed.

 There is strong evidence that Universities are becoming increasingly concerned that students are defined by an over dependency on their teachers and that outstanding examination results do not necessarily reflect an enquiring mind.
-The successful 'A' level Art and Design student must be a divergent thinker driven by a desire to be proactive and independent.
+Divergent thinking driven by a desire to be proactive and independent is a key characteristic of a a successful A level Art and Design student